Skövde's new hiking trail - Killingarundan

-Skövde and the area at Billingen's southern slope has become a hiking trail richer and on October 16 at 16.00 it is time for the inauguration at the barbecue area in Fårhagen.
+Skövde and the area on the southern slope of Billingen have become richer in hiking trails.
 The new Killingarundan goes around an active quarry, through older mining areas and along the old embankment to Varnhem.
-The walk gives the visitor an insight into the importance of the plateau mountain Billingen for man throughout history, and in several places it is possible to explore the different shifts and layers of the mountain.
+The walk gives the visitor an insight into the importance of the plateau mountain Billingen for mankind throughout history, and in several places it is possible to explore the different shifts and layers of the mountain.

 - During the pandemic years, there was a lot of wear and tear on the existing hiking trails on Billingen.
 The idea was then born to create new trails to spread visitors to Billingen's southern slope and the inspiration came from Trollstigarna, which Next Skövde had previously developed on Billingen.
 Killingarundan is accessible to both Skövde residents and visitors.
 It is just the right length and easy to get to by bike and bus as it starts in an urban environment, says Lotta Stigsdotter, destination developer for Billingen, Next Skövde.